huawei-csl/sprout-hdl/README.md

 ## Todo

+- create package out of this
+- add pytest to gitlab to be run automatically
 - remove _SHARED object (now used for verilog generation)
 - remove is_bool flag, probably not necessary, just use length of 1
 - parse wires and regs from graph